 In 2013, the Company continued to manage its interest rate risk in a proactive and forward looking manner and further enhanced the management of on-and-off balance sheet items, thereby resulting in lowering interest rate risk.
 In respect of on-balance-sheet items, measures taken by the Company mainly include lengthening the duration of loans and debt investment.
 In respect of off-balance-sheet items, the Company deepened hedging operations and hedge accounting against interest rate risk, and explored various interest rate swap products linked to the benchmark interest rates for PBOC loans.
-The Company refined its interest rate risk management system while proactively taking interest rate risk management measures.
+The Company refined its interest rate risk management system and optimised its quota management system while proactively taking interest rate risk management measures.